primaza/primazactl/README.md

     - run `make setup-test`
     - run `make create-users`
     - run the test:  `out/venv3/bin/primazatest -u`
         - src script is `scripts/src/primazatest/runtest.sh`
         - requires inputs: python virtual environment directory, the primaza configuration file and the cluster names.
+- To run the test for dry-run run `make test-dry-run`
+  - This will:
+  - run `make setup-test`
+  - run the test:  `out/venv3/bin/primazatest -d`
+      - src script is `scripts/src/primazatest/runtest.sh`
+      - requires inputs: python virtual environment directory, the primaza configuration file and the cluster names.
+- To run the test for output of resources `make test-output`
+    - This will:
+    - run `make setup-test`
+    - run the test:  `out/venv3/bin/primazatest -o`
+        - src script is `scripts/src/primazatest/runtest.sh`
+        - requires inputs: python virtual environment directory, the primaza configuration file and the cluster names.
 - To set up the test environment run `make setup-test`